maximtrp/mchmm/README.rst

   [[0.21052632 0.21052632 0.47368421 0.10526316]
    [0.57142857 0.
 0. 0.42857143]]

-Converting the emission matrix to pandas DataFrame:
+Converting the emission matrix to Pandas DataFrame:

 .. code:: python